[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Alternatives: Other backups that support Amazon S3 include UpdraftPlus, Total Upkeep, and WPvivid.

-To back up your entire WordPress site, create a new package with Duplicator Pro.
+You can up your entire WordPress site with Duplicator Pro.
 Make sure to include all site components in the backup, like your core WordPress files, MySQL database, media library, plugins, and themes.
 Once Duplicator backs up your site, download your backup files.

 You can manually back up your WordPress database with phpMyAdmin, a database manager.
 After logging in, select your database name and hit Export.
 Be sure to choose SQL as the format and continue downloading your database.

 You can back up and import a WordPress site with a backup and migration plugin like Duplicator Pro.
-To back up your site, simply create a new package and download its archive file.
-On your new website, install Duplicator and upload the backup to the Import page.
+To back up your site, simply create a new backup and download its archive file.
+On your new website, install Duplicator and upload the backup to the Import Backups page.

 To connect your WordPress site to an object storage bucket, you’ll need to sign up for an object storage service like Amazon S3, Google Cloud, or Backblaze B2.
 Then, create a bucket and generate access keys.